rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 This demonstration showcases the following:

-* Recovering from etcd failures in a real operational cluster.
-* Debug and recovery from failed build due infrastructure and build problems.
 * Debug and recover from OpenShift scheduler issues.
+* Troubleshoot Application Storage issues.
+* Recovering from etcd quorum failures in an operational OpenShift Container Platform cluster.
+* Identify and recover from etcd performance issues.
 * Debug and recover from binary build issues and deployments.
-* Debug and recover from an OpenShift node lost.
+* Debug and recover from an OpenShift node lost due to SDN issues.
-* Debug and recover a node from DNS problems.
+* Debug and recover an OpenShift node from DNS problems.

 #### Goal

-* To learn how we can effectively monitor our OpenShift cluster and proactively solve issues.
+* To learn how we can effectively monitor our OpenShift Container Platform (OCP) cluster and proactively solve issues.
-* Learn how to debug and operate an OpenShift cluster
+* Learn how to debug and operate an OpenShift  Container Platform (OCP) cluster

 #### Prerequisites

-* Understanding of OpenShift concepts and working principals.
+* Understanding of OpenShift Container Platform (OCP) concepts and working principals.

 #### Versions of products used

 Product |Version
 --------- | ---------
 `OpenShift Container Platform` |`3.9`
-`Container Native Storate` |`3.3`
+`Container Native Storage` |`3.3`
 `Grafana` |
 `Prometheus` |
 `Alertmanager` |